 FASHION & EYEWEAR

-At about this time the optical industry came up with a brilliant idea that would in time revolutionize the eyewear industry and turn it into the revenue-generating colossus it is today.
+At about this time the optical industry came up with a brilliant idea that would in time revolutionise the eyewear industry and turn it into the revenue-generating colossus it is today.

 The idea was simply this.
 An eyewear company would pay an established fashion designer a commission in order to be able to add the designer’s name to their frame collection and market them as creations of the fashion house.